fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+You are trying to escape from your difficulties, and there never is any escape.
+They have to be faced and fought.
+  Enid Blyton

 What counts in making a happy marriage is not how compatible you are but how you deal with incompatibility.
   Leo Tolstoy